 Males are typically brighter in colour than females.
 Depending on the species, bearded dragons are coloured grey, orange, light brown, brown or black.

-They may change colour when aggressive or threatened.
-Amazingly, these creatures can also regulate their body temperature through changing their colour: they become lighter in hot weather and darker in cool weather.
-And this colour change can be rapid: the Australian Museum reports that one specimen changed from yellow to black in a few minutes!
+They can change colour when aggressive or threatened and also regulate their body temperature through changing their colour: they become lighter in hot weather and darker in cool weather.

 Bearded dragons are terrestrial and can run with speed; they're also adept climbers, scaling trees with ease.